← Back to blog

 }

 FOR UPDATE locks selected rows.
 SKIP LOCKED skips rows locked by other transactions instead of waiting.
-This gives us contention-free claiming.
+Contention-free claiming.

 Singleton Dispatcher